hov1417/picotcpls/README.md

 tcpls_connect(tls, src_v6, dest_v6, timeout);
 ```
 spawns two TCP connections between the two pairs of addresses, for which
-the second `tcpls_connect` waits until all connected or the timeout
+the second `tcpls_connect` waits until all are connected or the timeout
 fired.
-TCPLS monitors at which speed those connection connected and
+TCPLS monitors how fast those connection connected and
-automatically set as primary the fastest.
+automatically sets as primary the fastest.
 Callbacks events are triggered when a connection succeeded, and the
 application may know which addresses are usable to attach streams, and
-which ones require to call tcpls_connect again in case the timeout fired.
+which ones may require to call tcpls_connect again in case the timeout fired.

 Note that this design allows the application to implement various
 connectivity policies, such as happy eyeball with a `timeout1` of 50ms: